Traslox/FTQGameProviders/README.md

 # FTQGameProviders

-Made mainly for GOG Galaxy.
+Mainly made for GOG Galaxy.

 ## Some answers to some questions